1. Home

 • Shift your weight to one leg and gradually try to lift the other off the floor.
 Try to keep your pelvis level, preventing either hip from dropping.
 Hold for as long as you can

-• For an added challenge: try to hold your balance on one foot while lifting the opposite leg straight in the following directions: forward, sideways, and back.
+• For an added challenge, try holding your balance on one foot while lifting the opposite leg straight in the following directions: forward, sideways, and back.

 • Be sure this is a controlled lift, not a leg swing.
 Imagine you are drawing a large half-circle around your body with your straight leg.